The Pitch. . .

-I loved doing the index, which meant going through the whole book looking for key words or phrases or people’s names, grouping them appropriately, and adding page numbers to help readers looking for a quick way to find a specific topic.
-Paula and I had several meetings to discuss this index – in person, by phone, via email, but our favourite indexing meeting was over Sunday brunch.
-Here’s a pic of me taking a break from indexing to share an order of lemon French toast with her.
-I think I look remarkably calm, considering.
-(Thank you, Belleville’s!)
+I loved creating the index!
+This meant going through the whole book looking for key words or phrases or people’s names, grouping them appropriately, and adding page numbers to help readers looking for a quick way to find a specific topic.
+Paula and I had several meetings to discuss this index – in person, by phone, via email, but our favourite indexing meeting was over lemon French toast at Sunday brunch.

 On August 2, with the index returned and rechecked for accuracy, I could follow Debby’s advice: “Rest now and do not worry about anything and just enjoy anticipating your wonderful book coming out!”

 About three restful months later, the Fed Ex man delivered a cardboard box of advance review copies to my door (below).

 The reality hasn’t yet begun to sink in: my two-year adventure is coming to an end, and another one is about to start when the books are soon shipped out to bookstores and start generating book reviews and media interviews.